 Before a forex broker can legally accept US clients, it must be registered with both the Commodity Futures Trading Commission (CFTC) and the National Futures Association (NFA).
 The licensing process involves extensive background checks, financial reviews, and the establishment of operational practices that protect client interests.

-For example, brokers must prove they have enough capital to support their clients’ trading activities and withstand financial difficulties.
-This ensures that only financially stable and ethical brokers can operate in the United States market, greatly reducing the likelihood of fraud or insolvency.
+For example, brokers must demonstrate that they have sufficient capital to support their clients’ trading activities and withstand financial difficulties.
+This ensures that only financially stable and ethical brokers can operate in the United States market, significantly reducing the likelihood of fraud or insolvency.

 Capital Requirements